Anupshr/Bluetooth-Down-/README.md

 # Bluetooth-Down
-Bluetooth-Down tool used for down means dos attack in bluetooth devices Bluetooth DOS-Attack Script
+Bluetooth-Down tool used for down means dos attack in bluetooth devices Bluetooth-Down- Tool
 # Python Version

-Script for conducting DOS-attacks on Bluetooth devices for pentest purposes.
+Script for conducting DOS-attacks on Bluetooth devices for pentest purposes or testing purpose only

 # Disclaimer
-This project was created for educational purposes and personal use only.
+This project was created for educational purposes and personal use.

 DISCLAIMER: This software is provided "as is" without any warranty.
 Usage is at your own risk.
-The developers assume no liability for any misuse or damage caused by this program.

 # Installation
 $ sudo apt update